olifolkerd/tabulator/.github/ISSUE_TEMPLATE/bug_report.md

 **Tabulator Info**
 - Which version of Tabulator are you using?
 - Post a copy of your construct object if possible so we can see how your table is setup

+**Working Example**
+Please include a JS Fiddle or Code Pen that demonstrates the problem, it is very hard to diagnose an issue from a simple description

 **To Reproduce**
 Steps to reproduce the behavior: